jeff4/bionotes.github.io/_business/2023-03-15-startups-v-incumbents.md

 ## Other resources
 * Yann LeCun reposted this March 2, 2023 lecture by Professor Pascale Fung on [ChatGPT: What it can and cannot do](https://youtube.com/watch?v=ORoTJZcLXek&si=EnSIkaIECMiOmarE)
+    * Watched up to 3:30 where Prof Fung describes history and mapping Shannon's model of communication to Speech Recognition and Machine Translation.
+    * Source --> Transmitter/Encoder --> Channel/SpeechRecog/MachineTranslator --> Receiver/Decoder --> Destination/Output